Teenage Caveman (2002 film): Reception

-The film received very mixed reviews from critics.
+The film received mixed reviews from critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 43% based on 7 reviews, with an average score of 4.50/10.

 Scott Thill of PopMatters suggested to "grab some popcorn" and "kick back and laugh".

 Kim Newman of Empire gave the film a score of 3 out of 5 stars.

 When the DVD version of Teenage Caveman was released on June 10, 2016, Bill Chambers of Film Freak Central wrote: "Unfortunately, while [the film] is a testament to Clark's auteurist position, it establishes him as a filmmaker of limited range".